-Carlos Bricio’s journey from science lab to the recording studio
+Carlos Bricio’s journey from the science lab to the recording studio

-Carlos is currently studying at Abbey Road Institute, he enrolled on the Advanced Diploma in September 2016.
-After 8 months on the course we caught up to find out about his experience so far.
+Carlos Bricio is currently a student at Abbey Road Institute London, having enrolled on the Advanced Diploma in September 2016.
+Now into the second half of the course, we met up for a short interview to find out about his experience so far on the programme.

 Hi Carlos, I’m curious to find out more about you and your motivation behind studying Music production and Sound engineering as you came from a very different background.
 Could you share a bit about this with us?

 I started learning how to play the drums when I was 10 years old.
 My first teacher was Carlos Gómez from the band Mailers.
 He was my neighbour and I used to sit down next to him, during the rehearsals with his band.
 One day he asked me if I wanted to learn how to play and he started teaching me.
 I’ve also studied at Hardrum drum school in Madrid, taken guitar lessons with the guitarist Javier Cabañas and finally singing lessons with Patricia Ferro.

 Background in music